Notice of Privacy Practices

 For certain health information, you can tell us your choices about what we share.
 If you have a clear preference for how we share your information in the situations described below, talk to us.
 Tell us what you want us to do, and we will follow your instructions.

-In These Cases, You have Both the Right and Choice to Tell Us to:
+In These Cases, You Have Both the Right & Choice to Tell Us to:

 Share information in a disaster relief situation